Media

 Outer circle

 The outer circle includes everyone else, and that's a lot of people.
-This consists of the boss, our friends, family and colleagues not within the innermost circles.
+This consists of the boss, our friends, family, and colleagues who are not within the innermost circles.

 How do boundaries differ for people working in purpose-driven organizations?

 Bonita: Workplace boundaries can be tricky, in particular within purpose-driven organizations.
 Lots of nonprofits and even some for-profit organizations would consider themselves purpose-driven.
-These companies do incredible work, and people within these companies tend to put their heart into their work, which is wonderful, but sometimes it’s too much.
+These companies do incredible work, and people within them tend to put their hearts into it, which is wonderful, but sometimes it’s too much.
 It's more than a paycheque; it's about changing lives and helping people.

 Early in my previous purpose-driven career, I mistakenly believed that the people I served belonged in my inner circle.
 However, that inner circle is tiny, so the people who meant the most to me got squeezed out into the middle circle.